ril0n/SNSA/README.md

-# SNSA
-Social Networking Sentiment Analysis Project:
+#SNSA: Social Networking Sentiment Analysis Project:

 ##This project is a collabaration of three different dictionaries to creat a sentiment analysis with all three.
   The three dictionaries used are Affective norms for English Words(ANEW), Sentiwordnet, and a dictionary by Alex Davies.